July is slipping into August. Still waiting.

 BAKE (Bay Area Kyrgyzstan Entourage) sounds like a good group of people.
 I am looking forward to taking Eli and meeting the people I have met online.
 I really like the Kyrgyzstan Yahoo group; it has some good threads and wise voices.
 And good support.
 I think we can build the BAKE to be a support for our children, these children from the other side of the planet.
 That is my hope.

-The Family of Adoption - J. M Pavao especially) and trying to get my head around questions Eli has been asking and some of the behavior that is coming up in his 3 and three quarters journey.
+I have been reading a bunch of adoption books lately (The Family of Adoption - J. M Pavao especially) and trying to get my head around questions Eli has been asking and some of the behavior that is coming up in his 3 and three quarters journey.
 Deciding where issues are adoption related and where they are typical I-am-growing-up and I-will-have-choice, that 3 year old differentiation, I have no idea.
 I guess we will just figure it out as we go along.

 I am trying to slow down again to really be with him.
 Boy!
 What a ride.
 He loves to laugh.